suemparticle/mparticle-android-integration-appboy/README.md

 [See a full build.gradle example here](https://github.com/mparticle-integrations/mparticle-android-integration-appboy/blob/master/example/build.gradle)

-1. The Braze Kit requires that you add Braze's Maven server to your buildscript:
+1. The Braze Kit requires that you add Braze's Maven server to your allprojects:

     ```
     repositories {